luaman/g3d-cpp/source/contrib/CSharp/ReadMe.txt

 * We're using p/invoke, which isn't the ideal way to do this.
 Find a better way then post it!
 * Two pointer reference errors on shutdown

+Setup Instructions:
+Get the G3D data package, and put it in C:/libraries/g3d/data.
+In particular, this application uses data/font/arial.fnt and data/sky/plainsky.